Limerick Leader Weekly GAA Notes

 Dromin-Athlacca

-Closed: Our club would like to remind members and our community that as per National Guidelines our facilities will remain closed.
+Help: Our club would like to remind members and our community that our facilities remain closed during this COVID 19 pandemic.
 This includes our GAA pitch and gym.
-We thank you all for your support as we endeavour to adhere with the advice given.
-To keep our younger members active and entertained Dromin Athlacca Banogue Minor Club have developed a 14 Day Skills Challenge.
-This will be applicable for hurling, football and Ladies Football up to U16 yrs of age.
+We thank you all for your support as we endeavour to follow the national and international guidelines.
+Our thanks to coaches and mentors who continue to encourage drills and advice on social media platforms.
 Keep an eye on Dromin Athlacca GAA Facebook page, Instragam and Twitter at Dromin Athlacca GAA Club @DromAthGaa.
+This will be a fantastic resource to keep us and our children entertained and active both mentally and physically during this difficult time.
+There are some interesting challenges for our older population too!
+If you have any old photographs, match programmes or newspaper articles you would like us to share, please feel free to forward them to us for sharing

-Help: Dromin Athlacca GAA committee is continually committed to helping people in our community.
-The club set up a “ COVID – 19 Support Group” to provide support and assistance to our community and to support local business.
+Support Group: Our group continues to provide support and assistance to our community and to support local business.
 If you or your family require any support or assistance during this pandemic then don't hesitate to contact us by phone or social media.
-You can call (086) 0420950 who will coordinate the collection and delivery of shopping, medicine or fuel by garda vetted volunteers.
+You can call (086) 0420950 who will coordinate the collection and delivery of shopping, medicine or fuel.
 Efforts to follow HSE guidelines and maintain appropriate Social Distancing will be adhered to.
 We ask you to consider supporting local business by shopping local at this time in so far as possible.

-Draw: The Limerick Club Draw remains on hold at this time.
+The Limerick Club Draw was put on hold at this time.
 Limerick GAA have made a decision to postpone the draw until further notice.
 Meanwhile, the Limerick GAA competition to Win a Mercedes has been rescheduled from June 12th to October 31st.
-Tickets will be available for purchase until October 16th
+Tickets are currently on sale.

 Lotto: The Club Lotto draw is currently on hold due to the Corona Virus Outbreak.
 It will return in due course.